mr3m/kanedama/frontend/README.md

 Here's what you should strive for:

 - Good use of current HTML, CSS, and JavaScript / TypeScript
-- An keen eye for UX and user-friendly UI, without forgetting accessibility
+- A keen eye for UX and user-friendly UI, without forgetting accessibility
-- A consistent architecture, focused on the simplicity of the project (**keep it simple!**), a good programmer is a pragmatic programmer, no need to over-engineer things
+- A consistent architecture, focused on the simplicity of the project (**keep it simple!**), pragmatism, no over-engineering
 - Extensible code
 - Clean code using proper programming patterns and JavaScript best practices